HelloStudentWorld/market_reports/oneil_relative_strength_report_2025-07-06.md

 ### **Current Sector Leadership**

-The current market leadership is coming from the following sectors: **Blockchain & Cryptocurrency, Next Generation Internet, Innovation**.
+The current market leadership is coming from the following sectors: **Next Generation Internet, Blockchain & Cryptocurrency, Innovation**.

-The **Blockchain & Cryptocurrency** sector (represented by **BLOK**) is showing particularly strong relative strength with an RS rating of 97.0 and performance of 48.82% vs. the S&P 500.
+The **Next Generation Internet** sector (represented by **ARKW**) is showing particularly strong relative strength with an RS rating of 97.0 and performance of 49.06% vs. the S&P 500.
 This sector is trading above its 10-day, 50-day, 200-day moving average(s).
 Investors should consider focusing on high RS stocks within these leading sectors for potential outperformance.

 ---